sukria/myhomepage/liteblog/articles/dev/bash-aliases-to-manage-git-flow-feature-branches-seamlessly/content.md

 <pre><code class="bash">git flow feature start FEATURE_NAME
 </code></pre>

-It's quite verbose, and you should not launch this command unless you are:
+It's quite verbose, and you should not launch this command unless:

-  * in a git repository
+  * You are in a git repository.
-  * the current branch is the development branch
+  * The current branch is the development branch.

 ### The <code>git_flow_feature_start</code> Function